gasparka/pyha/docs/intro.rst

 Essentially it is an Python to VHDL converter, with a specific focus on implementing DSP systems.

 Here are the main features:
+    - Sequential and Object oriented designs
-    - Strong fixed point type support(maps to VHDLs fixed point library)
+    - Fixed point type support(maps to VHDLs fixed point library)
-    - Sequential coding
-    - Object oriented coding
-    - Good quality VHDL output (get what you write)
+    - Decent quality VHDL output (get what you write)
+    - Integration to Intel Quartus
+    - Tools to simplify verification

 Example of converting very deep sequential stuff.
 Good quality of VHDL output.
-Turn C like code to VHDL, debuggable!

 Limitations